tusharsadhwani/blog/src/pages/post/ast.md

 And similarly, in all the languages that I know of, you define your programs as a set of "statements", with each statement being an analogue to the instructions in the machine code.
 These statements also run one-by-one, and define the behaviour of your software.

 I know that the theory is hard to understand if you've never heard of these terms before, so I'm going to go through a bunch of examples.
-So let's write the same statements in many languages:
+So let's write the same code in many languages:

 - Python